Skip to main content

 Without GC

-If you disable GC, the database will continue to grow as unreachable data remains in the system.
+If GC is disabled, the database will continue to grow as unreachable data remains in the system.
 Over time, this can lead to significant disk space consumption, especially in active environments where many blocks are added, and forks may create unreachable blocks.

 Without GC, expect disk usage to grow without bounds as old data is never purged.
 This could lead to: